Batch Effects In Brain Foundation Model Embeddings: Experiments and Results

-These complementary trends align with the distinct architectural designs and pre-training objectives of the two models.
-BrainLM employs a masked autoencoding objective that emphasizes accurate reconstruction of local signal structure, promoting representations that preserve fine-grained, region-specific information.
-In contrast, SwiFT uses a hierarchical transformer with contrastive learning, which aggregates information distributed across regions and enhances global, subject-invariant features.
+These complementary trends align with the distinct architectures and pre-training objectives of the two models.
+BrainLM employs a masked autoencoding objective that emphasizes reconstruction of local signal structure, promoting representations that preserve region-specific information.
+In contrast, SwiFT uses a hierarchical transformer with contrastive learning to aggregate information across regions and enhance global, subject-invariant features.
 Consequently, SwiFT representations may better capture large-scale functional interactions, whereas BrainLM representations remain more sensitive to regional activity patterns.